 The Ordinary Mandelic Acid Review

 The Ordinary 10% Mandelic Acid + HA has a lightweight texture that leaves a somewhat silky feeling on the skin until it is absorbed.
-This is due to the ingredient propanediol that acts as a solvent and moisturizer in the serum.
+This is due to the ingredient propanediol, which acts as a solvent and moisturizer in the serum.
 This silky/oily texture dissipates as the serum is absorbed.

 I also make sure to apply a broad-spectrum sunscreen with an SPF of 30 or higher while using this serum and for a week after since AHAs can make your skin more sensitive to the sun.